Be it air, land or sea… there’s no escaping from Garchomp!

 Garchomp is famously known as the land shark dragon.
 So let’s begin with these aspects first.

-More particularly, a Hammerhead shark with regards to those appendages on its head.
-Those appendages are known to help Garchomp sense its prey from a long distance, much like the Hammerhead shark uses sensory organs in its head to help locate prey.
+More particularly, a Hammerhead Shark with regards to those appendages on its head.
+Those appendages are known to help Garchomp sense its prey from a long distance, much like the Hammerhead Shark uses sensory organs in its head to help locate prey.
 Garchomp can do this from underground, on land, in air or underwater!
 Apex predator for a reason!

 The shark aspect of Garchomp is prevalent right from its time as a Gible.
 The signature shark dorsal fin, razor-sharp teeth, visible gills and that tail… all make for a badass land shark that ‘swims’ through the sand.